Quatermass and the Pit (film): Casting

+Andrew Keir, playing Quatermass, found making the film an unhappy experience, believing Baker had wanted Kenneth More in the role.

 James Donald first came to prominence playing Theo van Gogh in Lust for Life (1956) before going on to play a string of roles in the World War II prisoner of war films The Bridge on the River Kwai (1957), The Great Escape (1963) and King Rat (1965).
 Although not playing the title role, Donald was accorded top-billing status.

 Nigel Kneale had long been highly critical of Brian Donlevy's interpretation of Quatermass and lobbied for the role to be recast, arguing that enough time had passed that audiences would not resist a change of actor.
 Several actors were considered for the part, including André Morell, who had played Quatermass in the television version of Quatermass and the Pit.
 Morell was not interested in revisiting a role he had already played.
 The producers eventually settled on the Scottish actor Andrew Keir, who had appeared in supporting roles in other Hammer productions, including The Pirates of Blood River (1962), The Devil-Ship Pirates (1964) and Dracula: Prince of Darkness (1966).
-Keir found the shoot an unhappy experience: he later recalled: "The director—Roy Ward Baker—didn't want me for the role.
+Keir found the shoot an unhappy experience: he later recalled: "The director – Roy Ward Baker – didn't want me for the role.
 He wanted Kenneth More ... and it was a very unhappy shoot. [...]
 Normally I enjoy going to work every day.
 But for seven-and-a-half weeks it was sheer hell."
 Roy Ward Baker denied he had wanted Kenneth More, who he felt would be "too nice" for the role, saying: "I had no idea he [Keir] was unhappy while we were shooting.
 His performance was absolutely right in every detail and I was presenting him as the star of the picture.
 Perhaps I should have interfered more."
-Keir went on to appear for Hammer in The Viking Queen (1967) and Blood from the Mummy's Tomb (1971).
 He reprised the role of Quatermass for BBC Radio 3 in The Quatermass Memoirs (1996), making him the only actor other than Donlevy to play the role more than once.